Ronin Software is pleased to announce, as of January 1, 2022, the latest

-Wall Street Raider, now played by registered users in over 100 countries
+Wall Street Raider, now played by registered purchasers in over 110

-and all 50 U.S. states, is a highly realistic simulation of the stock
+countries and all 50 U.S. states, is a highly realistic simulation of

-market and global economy, in which each player begins with up to $1
+the stock market and global economy, in which each player begins with up

-billion and competes against up to four other human or computer players
+to $1 billion and competes against up to four other human or computer

 corporate bonds (including convertible bonds), put and call options,